varthe/Defaulterr/README.md

   Movies: # Library name
     serialTranscoders: # Group name
       audio:
-        # Audio Filter 1 - First English audio track that's not TRUEHD and not a commentary
+        # Audio Filter 1 - First English audio track that's not TRUEHD/DTS and not a commentary
         - include:
             language: English # Needs to be in the original language, e.g Español for Spanish
             # languageCode: eng # Alternative to the above, e.g. jpn for Japanese
           exclude:
+            codec:
-            codec: truehd
+              - truehd
+              - dts
             extendedDisplayTitle: commentary
         # Audio Filter 2 - Any English track (fallback if the above filter doesn't match)
         - include: